Missing North Yorkshire man turns up

-POLICE say a missing man has turned up safe and well after they put out an urgent appeal to find him.
+POLICE have put out an urgent appeal for a man missing from home in North Yorkshire.

-North Yorkshire Police said yesterday (March 1) that concerns were growing for Scarborough man Darren James Degnan, 42, who had not been seen since midday on Wednesday, February 22.
+North Yorkshire police say concerns are growing for a Scarborough man who has been reported missing from home.

+Darren James Degnan, 42, has not been seen since midday on Wednesday, February 22.

 Read next:

-Note: UPDATED: Missing North Yorkshire man turns up